 This school does not consider an applicant’s financial situation when deciding admission

-In-state tuition is the tuition charged by institutions to those students who meet the state's or institution's residency requirements.
+In-State Tuition In-state tuition is the tuition charged by institutions to those students who meet the state's or institution's residency requirements.
 In-district tuition is the tuition charged by the institution to those students residing in the locality in which they attend school and may be a lower rate than in-state tuition if offered by the institution.

-Out-of-state tuition is the tuition charged by institutions to those students who do not meet the state’s or institution’s residency requirements.
+Out-of-State Tuition Out-of-state tuition is the tuition charged by institutions to those students who do not meet the state’s or institution’s residency requirements.
 Out-of-district tuition is the tuition charged by the institution to those students not residing in the locality in which they attend school.

-The weighted average for room and board and other expenses is generated as follows:
+Room and Board The weighted average for room and board and other expenses is generated as follows:

 (amount for on-campus room, board and other expenses * # of students living on-campus.